senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/behavioral/README.md

 * Unidirectional (only moves forward) (except listIterator which is bidirectional)
 * Speed / Efficiency.
 (Most/Almost efficinet way to traverse large collection of objects.)

+# Interpreter

+* Used to represent grammar of a language.
+Lots of tools using parsing of a grammar.
+    (Could be music notation, mathematical equations or another language)
+* Compilers use it to parse source code.
+* Interpret a sentence.
+* Map a domain speicifc language (CQL, xml parser, this pattern is used to parse)
+* AST
+* Example: java.util.Pattern, java.text.Format

+When to use?

+* Define a grammar
+* Rules or validation (Can even extend to objects leveraging generics)
+* Special case pattern.
+* We can also consider the Visitor pattern depending on where the change is.

+Design

+* There will be abstract base class or AbstractExpression that declares an interface for executing operation.
+* That operation is a interpret method.
+* The expression then gets broken into terminal expression representing a leaf of a tree or that doesn't contain other expression.
+* If it contains other expression then its Non terminal expression.
+Its a compound expression that can call recursively till its finally a terminal expression or multiple sub expressions.
+* Can be built by Context, AbstractExpression, NonTerminalExpression, Client.

+Pitfalls

+* Complexity
+* Class per rule (New Expression = new class)
+* use of other patterns.
+* Adding new variant requires change in all variants of that class.
+* specific case.